Finance and Lending

 Extended terms and delayed terms are a common problem for many companies.

 In fact, a recent study showed that in the US, 39% of invoices are paid late and 52% of businesses have been asked by clients to extend their payment terms.
 This can cause businesses to experience periods of low or negative working capital and gaps in cash flow.
-For this and many other reasons, it’s not uncommon for businesses to seek out financing or otherwise look for ways to optimise net working capital.
+For this and many other reasons, it’s not uncommon for businesses to seek out financing or otherwise look for ways to optimize net working capital.

 What is dynamic discounting?